Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Minnesota and its opponents have scored at least 51.5 points only twice this year.
+- Minnesota and its opponents have combined for 51.5 points -- this matchup's over/under -- only two times this year.

-- Dallas' games have gone over 51.5 points in five of six chances this season.

-- The combined points per game average of the two teams, 58.7, is 7.2 points more than Sunday's over/under.
+- The two teams combine to average 58.7 points per game, 7.2 more than the over/under in this contest.

-- This contest's total is 4.4 points above the 47.1 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.4 points above the 47.1 these two squads combine to surrender per game this season.

 - Vikings games have an average total of 49.8 points this season, 1.7 fewer than Sunday's over/under.

-- The 51.5-point total for this game is 0.8 points below the 52.3 points per game average total in Cowboys games this season.
+- The 52.3 PPG average total in Cowboys games this season is 0.8 points more than this game's over/under.

 Vikings stats and trends

-- Minnesota has played six games, with three wins against the spread.
+- In Minnesota's six games this year, it has three wins against the spread.

 - This season, the Vikings are winless ATS when entering a game as a favorite of 3 points or more.

-- Minnesota's games this year have hit the over three times in six opportunities (50%).
+- Minnesota's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- The Vikings put up 24.5 points per game, comparable to the 24.3 per matchup the Cowboys surrender.
+- The Vikings rack up 24.5 points per game, comparable to the 24.3 per outing the Cowboys give up.

-- When Minnesota scores more than 24.3 points, it is 3-0 against the spread and 2-1 overall.
+- When Minnesota records more than 24.3 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Minnesota totals more than 381.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Minnesota amasses over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Vikings have five turnovers, nine fewer than the Cowboys have takeaways (14).
+- The Vikings have five giveaways this season, while the Cowboys have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Cowboys.